 Our Year 3 and 4 camp is a two day experience that is held at Mylor Baptist Camp Site.
 Students participate in a range of engaging activities that link with the Australian Curriculum.
 Students are exposed to team building and resilience tasks in an accommodating outdoor setting.
 Campers also have access to bushwalking tours and obstacle courses.

 Year 5 and 6

-Our Year 5 and 6 camp is a three day programme held at the Wirraway Campsite in the Adelaide Hills, staying in buildings arranged in a beautiful “old world” setting.
-Students participate in a range of activities including horse riding, rock climbing, archery, trampolines, swimming, sheep herding, initiative games and a ropes course.
+Our Year 5 and 6 students engage in a three-day program alternating between Wirraway Homestead and Woodside campsites in the Adelaide Hills.
+Students participate in a range of activities including horse riding, rock climbing, archery, trampolines, swimming, sheep herding, and various games and courses.
 Activities facilitate team building, develop courage and resilience and provide a unique opportunity to establish positive relationships.
 Students learn about others, themselves and Jesus in a relaxed and informal atmosphere.
 Our Year 6 and 7 students also have an optional week-long biennial trip to Canberra.
 Students will explore Parliament House, the Australian Institute of Sport and other national treasures.

 Year 7 and 8

 Our Year 7 and 8 camp is held at the El Shaddai Christian Camping Centre.
 Students are given the opportunity to be involved in various outdoor recreational activities including raft making, rock climbing, archery, canoeing and swimming, just to name a few.
 Students have a wonderful time and for most of them the highlight is the new friendships which are developed and consolidated on camp.